-The proof of line strength should be documented analogously to the proof required in the LTF for the type test:
+The proof of line strength shall be documented analogously to the proof required in the LTF for the type test:

-- Main line: From each line level (A, B, C) a main line is removed from the centre of the glider and the breaking load is determined.
-The removed lines must be listed in the inspection report (e.g. AR1, BR1, CR1, DR1 in flight direction left).
-This is important so that the line replaced in the previous test is not checked in a subsequent inspection.
-In the 3rd and 4th inspections, main lines are checked next to the middle main line (i.e. AR2, BR2, CR2).
-After the 5th inspection the cycle starts again from the beginning (e.g. AR1, BR1, CR1 in flight direction left, according to the first inspection). - Above the main line, a further line is removed up to the canopy and the breaking load is also determined.
-If the determined breaking load of the A-top lines is 1.2 times the nominal value (e.g. nominal value 50 daN, determined breaking load >60 daN), a test of further gallery lines on the B/C/D levels can be omitted. - Limit values of the individual lines for the Airtaxi:
+- Main line: One line from each line level (A, B, C) is removed from the centre of the canopy and the breaking load is determined.
+The removed lines are to be named in the inspection report.
+This is important so that the line replaced in the previous test is not tested in a subsequent retest.
+At further retests, main lines are tested next to the middle main line (i.e. A2, B2, C2). - In the Geronimo3, very age-resistant Liros PPSLS lines made of Dyneema are used for the A and B main lines.
+This means that a strength test after 24 and 48 months can be dispensed with in favour of an even ageing of the main lines. - Top lines/ middle line level: Above the main lines, one continuing line is removed up to the canopy and the breaking load is also determined.
+If the determined breaking load of the A-line is 1.5 times the nominal value (e.g. nominal value 50 daN, determined breaking load >75 daN), then a test of further lines on the B/C/D-levels can be omitted. - Limit values of the individual lines for the Geronimo3: